-- 55. (1) Diversion options, in keeping with the objectives of diversion must be structured in a way so as to strike a balance between the circumstances of the child, the nature of the offence and the interests of society, and- - (a) may not be exploitative, harmful or hazardous to the child's physical or mental 40 health: - must be appropriate to the age and maturity of the child; (b) - may not interfere with the child's schooling; - may not be structured in a manner that completely excludes certain children (d) due to a lack of resources, financial or otherwise; and - must be sensitive to the circumstances of the victim.
+55. (1) Diversion options, in keeping with the objectives of diversion must be structured in a way so as to strike a balance between the circumstances of the child, the nature of the offence and the interests of society, and-

+- (a) may not be exploitative, harmful or hazardous to the child's physical or mental 40 health; - must be appropriate to the age and maturity of the child; (b) - may not interfere with the child's schooling; (c) - may not be structured in a manner that completely excludes certain children (d)due to a lack of resources, financial or otherwise; and - must be sensitive to the circumstances of the victim. (e)

-(2) Di version programmes must, where reasonably possible- (a) impart useful skills; (b) include a restorative justice element which aims at healing relationships, including the relationship with the victim; (c) include an element which seeks to ensure that the child understands the impact of his or her behaviour on others, including the victims of the offence, and may include compensation or restitution; 5 (d) be presented in a location reasonably accessible to the child; (e) be structured in a way that they are suitable to be used in a variety of circumstances and for a variety of offences; 10 (f) be structured in a way that their effectiveness can be measured; (g) be promoted and developed with a view to equal application and access throughout the country, bearing in mind the special needs and circumstances (1) of children in rural areas and vulnerable groups; and (h) involve parents, appropriate adults or guardians, if applicable.
-15 Provisio: provider n and accreditation of diversion programmes and diversion service provider • 56.
-(1) Subject to section 98(2), a prosecutor, an inquiry magistrate or a child justice court ma y only refer a matter for diversion to a diversion programme and diversion 20 e of accreditation, referred to in subsection (2)(e).
-The Cabinet member responsible for social development, in consultation with inet members responsible for the administration of justice, education, correctio nal services, safety and security and health must- (i) create a policy framework to develop the capacity within all levels of Government and the non-governmental sector to establish, maintain and 25 (ii) develop programmes for diversion; establish and maintain a system for accreditation, as prescribed, of (11) programmes for diversion and diversion service providers; and (iii) ensure the availability of resources to implement diversion programmes, as 30 (111) prescribed.
-50 (b) Th e system for accreditation referred to in paragraph (a)(ii) must contain- criteria for the evaluation of diversion programmes to ensure that they comply (-) with the minimum standards referred to in section 55; (ii) criteria for the evaluation of the content of diversion programmes to ensure 35 \ / that they reflect a meaningful and adequate response to the harm caused by offences committed by children, to achieve the objectives of diversion; (iii) mechanisms to monitor diversion programmes and diversion service provid- ' ' ers in respect of their ability to render quality service in achieving the objectives of diversion and their ability to promote compliance with diversion 40 orders;
+(2) Diversion programmes must, where reasonably possible-

+- (a) impart useful skills; - (b) include a restorative justice element which aims at healing relationships, including the relationship with the victim; - (c) include an element which seeks to ensure that the child understands the impact 5 of his or her behaviour on others, including the victims of the offence, and may include compensation or restitution; - (d) be presented in a location reasonably accessible to the child; - (e) be structured in a way that they are suitable to be used in a variety of circumstances and for a variety of offences; 10 - (f) be structured in a way that their effectiveness can be measured; - (g) be promoted and developed with a view to equal application and access throughout the country, bearing in mind the special needs and circumstances of children in rural areas and vulnerable groups; and - (h) involve parents, appropriate adults or guardians, if applicable.

-(iv) measures for the removal of diversion programmes and diversion service providers from the system, where appropriate.
+Provision and accreditation of diversion programmes and diversion service providers

+56. (1) Subject to section 98(2), a prosecutor, an inquiry magistrate or a child justice court may only refer a matter for diversion to a diversion programme and diversion service provider that has been accredited in terms of this section and has a valid 20 certificate of accreditation, referred to in subsection (2)(e).

+(2) (a) The Cabinet member responsible for social development, in consultation with the Cabinet members responsible for the administration of justice, education, correctional services, safety and security and health must-

+- (i) create a policy framework to develop the capacity within all levels of 25 Government and the non-governmental sector to establish, maintain and develop programmes for diversion; - (ii) establish and maintain a system for accreditation, as prescribed, of programmes for diversion and diversion service providers; and - (iii) ensure the availability of resources to implement diversion programmes, as 30 prescribed.

+(b) The system for accreditation referred to in paragraph (a)(ii) must contain-

+- (i) criteria for the evaluation of diversion programmes to ensure that they comply with the minimum standards referred to in section 55; - (ii) criteria for the evaluation of the content of diversion programmes to ensure 35 that they reflect a meaningful and adequate response to the harm caused by offences committed by children, to achieve the objectives of diversion; - (iii) mechanisms to monitor diversion programmes and diversion service providers in respect of their ability to render quality service in achieving the objectives of diversion and their ability to promote compliance with diversion 40 orders; - (iv) measures for the removal of diversion programmes and diversion service providers from the system, where appropriate.